PrincetonUniversity/advanced-command-line/02_misc/README.md

 alias calc="bc -lq"
 ```

-I choose calc because I can never remember `bc`.
+I choose calc because I can never remember `bc` and I'm used to searching my
+local computer for a calculator by typing `calc`.
 The `-l` option sets the
-scale to 20 and loads trig functions.
+scale to 20 and loads trig functions.  `-q` removes information at startup.

 ### EXERCISE
 Add this alias to your `~/.bashrc`